 Viewing Tip: Increase the volume and the playback speed according to your preferences.
 Volume control is the speaker icon on the lower left; playback speed is the gear button on the lower right.

 This little cutie can go to seed even when very small (especially as day length increases), which is not cute behavior at all.
-There's probably a lot of this in your neighborhood as it loves disturbed soils.
-Here is the little white flower that puts it in the mustard family, the Brassica family.
-You can also see the brownish pod that will burst to send seeds flying.
+There's probably a lot of hairy bittercress in your neighborhood as it loves disturbed soils that are common in new home development, gardening, road work, and utility work (especially in wet or damp areas).